fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 #### Website

 Website uses the Pro Agent as it normally would, and communicates with Chrome extension.
+It is hosted on [Github Pages](https://fingerprintjs.github.io/fingerprintjs-pro-chrome-extension-example/).

 #### Chrome Extension